KathleenYager/Cryptocurrencies/README.md

 ## Method:
 The dataset used for this review will need to be fit for machine learning, using unsupervised learning models.
 Using Principal Components (PCA) and K-Means models, the data was classed into groups and plotted in a 3-D Scatter Display.

 Based on the algorithm results of an Elbow Curve plot, the four clusters were determined.
-The highest concentration of results are in class 1.

 ![Cluster Results](https://github.com/KathleenYager/Cryptocurrencies/blob/main/Resources/Cluster_results.png)

+The plot indicates that the highest concentration of currency is in cluster 1.

 ## Results: